 To help with your personal development and growth as a photographer, we feel it is important to run regular competitions throughout the year.

 Annual Projected Digital Image (PDI) Competition

 Each round is judged by an external judge who provides a short critique of each of the entries identifying what they like about the images and and make suggestions for changes that could be tried that might make the image more satisfying for the author or to other judges.

 Annual Print Competition

-For both the print and PDI competitions, certificates are awarded for images which have achieved top marks (10) and those images qualify for The Best of the Best Competition at the end of the year.
+For both the print and PDI competitions, certificates are awarded for images which have achieved top marks (10).

 If Members do not wish to join in the league competitions, they are still invited to enter images ‘for comment only’.

 To challenge the creativity and skills of Members, there are two themed competitions.
 Each year different themes are set and an external judge provides a short critique on the images identifying what they like about the images and make suggestions for changes that could be tried that might make the image more satisfying for the author or to other judges.
 At the end of the critiques the judge then gives awards for the images considered to most match the chosen theme.